 WADA doesn't name every single banned substance on the prohibited list because it would create an easy avenue for athletes to circumvent WADA's testing.
 Enterprising chemists and doctors could simply design new drugs that aren't technically on the WADA banned list but are chemically similar and achieve all the same goals as a banned substance.
 This is, after all, precisely what BALCO's lab did.
 Instead, WADA bans a type of compound and all "similar substances."

-The problem is that, from time to time, a substance comes to the forefront which falls into a chemical grey area.
+The problem is that from time to time a substance comes to the forefront which falls into a chemical gray area.
 "It is difficult to assess when 'similar' is 'similar enough,'" said Olivier De Hon, manager of scientific affairs for Anti-Doping Netherlands.
 "So it will be necessary to decide on the prohibited status on a case-by-case basis (or at least a substance-by-substance basis)."

 Sports lawyer Howard Jacobs, one of the world's foremost experts on anti-doping cases, was part of the team that represented Sakho.
 Jacobs acknowledged in a phone conversation with VICE Sports that cases like BALCO proved the necessity of the "related substances" clauses in the banned list, but also says they only make sense in designer drug cases.
 He argued that there's no reason a substance like Higenamine, a natural compound known by researchers around the world for some time, should fall under the classification.
 "If it's a substance they [WADA] know about," Jacobs said, "they ought to list it."